Sampai28/NST_PyTorch/README.md

 # NST_PyTorch
-Implementation of https://arxiv.org/abs/1508.06576 in PyTorch
+Implementation of [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) in PyTorch